djalbat/inference/README.md

   ]
 });
 ```
-Note that the simple switch on the presence or otherwise of the `render()` method's `update` argument has been removed, although it is perfectly permissible to leave it in.
-It all depends on the logic that results in the `render()` method being called, logic that should be implemented in the `updateHandler()` method.
+Note that the simple switch on the presence or otherwise of the `render()` method's `update` argument has been removed, although there will still be times when it is best to leave it in.
+It all depends on the logic that results in the `render()` method being called, indirectly or otherwise, logic that should be implemented in the `updateHandler()` method.

 In fact several cases can be handled: